 Fortunately, you don’t just have to be a Disney resort guest to pretend that you’re on safari.
 Several savannas are accessible from the resort’s lobbies at Kidani Village and Jambo House.
 Sometimes there are even animal experts on-hand to help answer any questions you may have about the various species.
 If you visit at night, you may even get the chance to look for animals through night-vision goggles.

 Stop and Smell the Roses in the Contemporary Resort’s Butterfly Garden

-Take some time away from all the hustle and bustle of Disney with a walk through the Contemporary Resort’s butterfly garden.
+Take some time away from all the hustle and bustle of Disney World with a walk through the butterfly garden at Disney’s Contemporary.
 This little nook is nestled behind the resort near the metal Mickey ear.
-The area is blanked with different kinds of flowers and other plants that butterflies are attracted to.
+The area is blanketed with different kinds of flowers and other plants that butterflies are attracted to.
 If you’re lucky, you may even catch (with your eyes, not your hands, of course) a butterfly or two flitting about the area.
 It’s small, but it’s a peaceful escape from the noise and crowds.

 Horse Around at Disney’s Tri-Circle-D Ranch